 - pain during sex

-- you can no longer feel the Mirena threads (see section 3 ”How and when Mirena is used - How can I tell whether Mirena is in place?").
+- you can no longer feel the Mirena threads (see section 3 “How to use Mirena - How can I tell whether Mirena is in place?”).

 Some women using hormonal contraceptives including Mirena have reported depression or depressed mood.
 Depression can be serious and may sometimes lead to suicidal thoughts.
 If you experience mood changes and depressive symptoms contact your doctor for further medical advice as soon as possible.

 Use of sanitary pads is recommended.
 If tampons or menstrual cups are used, you should change them with care so as not to pull the threads of Mirena.
 If you think you may have pulled Mirena out of place (see “What happens if Mirena comes out by itself?” and “How can I tell whether Mirena is in place?” for possible signs), avoid intercourse or use a barrier contraceptive (such as condoms), and contact your doctor.

 Your doctor can remove Mirena at any time.
 The removal is very easy.
 Unless you plan to have a new system or an intrauterine device fitted immediately, it is important to use another form of contraception in the week leading up to the removal.
 Intercourse during this week could lead to pregnancy after Mirena is removed.

 Children and adolescents

 Mirena is not indicated for use before the first menstrual bleeding (menarche).